WowOpenBox/website/packager.md

   - ChangeLog
   - and possibly more from [curseforge's doc](https://authors.curseforge.com/knowledge-base/projects/3451-automatic-packaging)

-- Clean code, not a huge spaghetti shell script
+- Ideally, clean code, not a huge unwieldy shell script

 - Runs on free CI (circleci, ...)